Now Accepting New Enrollees for the 2023-2024 School Year!

 Inclement Weather Closure

 The headmaster, in consultation with the Board of Christian Education will make decisions regarding closure for inclement weather.
+If the school closes mid-day due to inclement weather, parents will be called by the school.
+If the school has to close for any other emergency reason, parents will be called by the school.

 Sports Requirements